corda/corda-docs-portal/content/en/tools/ledgergraph/legal-info/_index.md

 # LedgerGraph third-party software notices and licence information

-The third-party software notices and license information for LedgerGraph can be found in this submenu.
+The third-party software notices and license information for LedgerGraph can be found here:

+{{< childpages >}}